 You can request that the returned rows be sorted by one of the fields as follows:

-SELECT title,plays FROM Tracks ORDER BY title
+SELECT title,plays FROM Track ORDER BY title

 It is possible to UPDATE